zhengyinghit/awesome-sketch-recognition/README.md

 The [Sketchy dataset](http://sketchy.eye.gatech.edu/) is published for the task of sketch-based image retrieval, which consists of 75,471 sketch images unevenly distributed in 125 object classes.
 Among the 125 classes, there are 100 categories which also exist in the TU-Berlin dataset.
 Because of the mistake in the process of human drawing, there are 918 sketches marked as erroneous.
 The ***Sketchy-R dataset*** abandons these completely wrong samples and saves the other 74,553 sketches.

 ## Results

+If you're using results listed below for your paper or report, please cite:

+> @article{zheng2019sketch,
+  title={Sketch-Specific Data Augmentation for Freehand Sketch Recognition}, author={Zheng, Ying and Yao, Hongxun and Sun, Xiaoshuai and Zhang, Shengping and Zhao, Sicheng and Porikli, Fatih}, journal={arXiv:1910.06038}, year={2019}
+  }

 - **TU-Berlin**

 |Methods|split1|split2|split3|average|